 The New York Juvenile Asylum (which became The Children’s Village) was founded to provide residential care for orphans and “juvenile delinquents” roaming the streets of Manhattan.
 The Asylum’s admissions throughout the 19th century reflected the tide of immigration, initially from Northern Europe and later from Southern and Eastern Europe.
 The children’s care, influenced by Reform Movement principles, emphasized vocational training and discipline.

 The New York Juvenile Asylum was one of three agencies in New York City that sent children to the Midwest to distance them from the dangers of life on the streets.
 They were placed with farm families, traveling on what came to be known as “orphan trains.”
 The Asylum itself placed a total of 6,323 children between 1855 and 1903 when its western placement agency closed.
 The orphan train movement, an ambitious yet later seen as a controversial effort, continued until 1929.
 In many ways, it is recognized as a precursor to today’s foster care system.

-The Washington Heights campus, purchased for $33,000 was completed and becomes home to 1,200 teen boys.
+The Washington Heights campus, purchased for $33,000 was completed and became home to 1,200 boys.

 Using the increase in the value of the Washington Heights property, the agency bought a 277-acre farm in Dobbs Ferry, NY.
 The campus could accommodate only 300 children (down from 1,000 in Washington Heights), so some children were transferred to other agencies.

 The Children’s Village became the first child care agency in the country to establish a psychiatric clinic on its campus.
 During the 1920’s, Children’s Village also opened the National Training School for Institution Executives and Workers, the first facility of its kind.
 This eventually became part of the New York School of Social Work.